 What to do

-Don’t rush - take some time to decide whether or not this is the university and course for you.
-Review all your options, perhaps visit the uni again, and talk to teachers, careers advisers and even admissions officers at the uni that made the offer.
-If you had your heart set on somewhere else, don’t give up on it just yet - you usually have until May to make a decision (or later, depending on when you received all your offers), so it’s worth waiting to hear back from them.
+Don’t rush - take some time to decide whether or not this is the right university and course for you.
+Review all of your options, perhaps visit the university once more, and talk to teachers, careers advisers and even admissions officers at the university that made the offer.
+If you had your heart set on somewhere else, don’t give up on it just yet - you usually have until May to make a decision (or later, depending on when you receive all your offers), so it’s worth waiting to hear back from them.

-Yeah, that’s a thing now.
-It usually means that you have a conditional offer, but if you accept it, the uni will change it to unconditional (it’s worth ringing their admissions department to check this is the case).
+This usually means that you have a conditional offer, but if you accept it, the university will change it to unconditional (it’s worth ringing their admissions department to check this is the case).
 In most cases, you should treat conditional unconditional offers in the same way as an unconditional offer.

 Also good news!
-The majority of offers made to applicants are conditional, and it basically means that there’s a place at that university with your name on it, as long as you obtain the necessary grades or UCAS points.
-The university will let you know exactly what these are via UCAS Track.
+The majority of offers made to applicants are conditional, and it essentially means that there’s a place at that university with your name on it, as long as you obtain the necessary grades or UCAS points.
+The university will let you know exactly what these conditions are via UCAS Track.

 What to do

 Get your head down between now and the exams to give yourself the best chances of success.
-Come results day, you’ll find out whether or not you’ve met the conditions of your first choice offer (your ‘firm’ choice) or not.
-If you don’t meet your offer, don’t worry – there are options.
+Come results day, you’ll find out whether you’ve met the conditions of your first choice offer (your ‘firm’ choice) or not.
+If you don’t meet your offer, don’t worry - there are options.
 Take a look at our guide Unexpected A-level results?
 Your guide to UCAS Clearing to find out what to do next.

-Unfortunately, the university has declined your application and hasn’t offered you a place.
+Unfortunately, the university has declined your application and is not offering you a place.
 This could be because your predicted grades don’t meet the entry requirements, or perhaps because it’s a super competitive course.